-This will take you to the Create Customer Subscription screen:
+This takes you to the Create Custom Subscription screen:

 Disk encryption on GCP

 All data written to disk on GCP-based Redis Cloud deployments is encrypted by default.
-When deloying a Redis Cloud database on GCP, you don’t need to take any actions to enable this encryption.
+When deploying a Redis Cloud database on GCP, you don’t need to take any actions to enable this encryption.

 To learn more, see the GCP encryption at rest documentation.

 Disk encryption on Azure